 - Jackson's Art offers several types of these palettes (including Schmincke) and shipping can be surprisingly affordable to the U.S. and other countries.

 Though you're probably already aware that you can make a watercolor palette out of nearly any metal tin, this one proves it.
-I fashioned this palette from a Faber-Castell pencil box, and I'm currently using it to store my extra M. Graham paints.
+I fashioned this palette from a Faber-Castell pencil box, and I'm currently using it to store extra paints.
 Though there's no mixing surface and the metal is rather flimsy, the depth is perfect for watercolor pans so it works fine for my studio needs.